airborne-commando/OPSEC-OSINT-Tools/README.md

 |--------------|--------------------|--------------|---------------|
 | `db1.kdbx`   | `password123`      | `db2.kdbx`   | `ipri0-3ri-03ir-03ir0-3ir0-3wqirw3ir-0wi3ri0-w3ir-iw3-0` |

-What I tend to do is save this in private notes inside simplex
+What I tend to do is save this in private notes inside simplex, I'd also recommend not saving your password as `password123`.

 db2 → simplex private notes → wipe command after upload